cursebreakers/rust_bucket/README.md

 This is the planning section.
 These features are (99% likely) not yet implemented, nor may they ever be.
 Please [let me know](mailto:hello@cursebreakers.net) if you would like to request a feature.

+**Safety, Bugs & Exceptions**
+- File and data type/struct sizes in memory and storage need to be explicitly managed to prevent bugs, leaks, overflows and overloading of media/hardware.
+- Verbose logging for server activity and file functions.

 **Share & Download Links**
 - Share link opens device's share options or panel to copy link, etc
 - Download entire folders